Palm Trees for Full Sun

 Exquisite palmate leaves look like sunbursts.
 Stalks with creamy flowers arch upward past the fronds & then droop.

 Brahea_armata-BotanGard-PuertoDeLaCruzTeneriffe-BertholdWerner_CCby-SA3.0.jpgOnly gets to 30'/9m tall.
 Also called Blue Hesper Palm.
+This one slowly grows in Tenerife.

 Photo: Berthold Werner via CCby-SA3.0